tybenz/tybenz.github.com/_posts/2014-02-06-taking-advantage-of-sessions-in-vim.md

 let g:startify_session_dir = "~/.vim/sessions"
 {% endhighlight %}

-Now everytime I start VIM, I'm greeted with this:
+Now everytime I start Vim, I'm greeted with this:

 ![](http://awes0.me/startify.png)

 Note that the first section consists of a list of numbered sessions.
-Startify assigns shortcut keys to them so if I want to jump into my vimdeck session, all I have to do is open VIM and hit `h` and it will drop me into the right directory with all of the files I want to be able to edit for that project.
+Startify assigns shortcut keys to them so if I want to jump into my vimdeck session, all I have to do is open Vim and hit `h` and it will drop me into the right directory with all of the files I want to be able to edit for that project.

 Startify also provides directory-level session file detection.
-So it will check VIM's working directory for a `Session.vim` file and write out a shortcut for that session as well.
+So it will check Vim's working directory for a `Session.vim` file and write out a shortcut for that session as well.
 Useful if you'd like to include your session file in your projects git repository.